sfence/hades_revisited/README.md

 ## Important notices and short game guide

-* It's a subgame, so you must install it in the `games` directory.
-* Be sure that the `minetest.conf` file in the main directory of Minetest doesn't have any parameters who are in conflict with the `minetest.conf` file from the `hades_revisited` directory.
-Especiall mapgen parameters or stuff like `give_initial_stuff = false` - because the parameter of the main conf file overwrites the Hades conf file parameter, and this can have some unwelcome effects
+* Be sure the `minetest.conf` file in the main Minetest directory doesn't have any parameters who are in conflict with the `minetest.conf` file from the `hades_revisited` directory.
+Especially mapgen parameters or stuff like `give_initial_stuff = false`
-* Hades Revisited is developed for mapgen v6.
+* Hades Revisited only works in mapgen v6.
 * There only 1 biome, with the focus on terraforming.
-Not everyone will like this game.
+* Not everyone will like this game.
 But maybe there are some freaks out there ;-)
 * Take another map seed if you spawn on lava.
-* External mods can make some trouble, there are many chances on default
+* External mods can make some trouble, there are many changes in default

 ## Background story

-Your colony ship crashed on the planet Hades.
+An attempt to colonize planet Hades went horribly wrong: Your colony ship crashed and you survived with very limited supplies.
 Hades is a very young planet and characterized by highly volcanic activities and a lot of fertile ash.
 Asteroids have brought some water on Hades.
-So there are the basics for life, you just need to help them to get the nature going, make the planet habitable and survive.
+So there are the basics for life, you just need to help it to get the nature going, make the planet habitable and survive.
 Not every colonist has duly arrived.
 Most of them have been mutated and strayed around the planet.
 But for some unknown reason they don't suffer water.
-Hades wasn't unpeopled.
 There are creatures and most of them live in the underground and darkness.

 ## How to start:
-You crashed on Hades with the following items: 1 steel pickaxe, 12 apples, 1 wall lamp and a stick.
+You start with the following items: 1 steel pickaxe, 12 apples, 1 wall lamp and a stick.
-At first you should look up to be sure that no lava is flowing down on you.
+Watch out for flowing lava above you at first!

 Next you should dig some stone to craft a stone sword with the stick.
 Now explore the area and search for some water.

 Dig some stone and ash to craft fertile sand and place it in neighbor to water to become dirt.
 Take a dirt and a apple to craft a sapling.
 Plant the sapling on dirt to become wood and leaves from the tree.
+If you ran out of apples or lost your pickaxe, kill some mutants.
+They sometimes drop apples, pickaxes and other things.
 Make more dirt and place it above the water.
-((Sometimes the soil dry out, when you leave the area, when is placed on water level - so is better to place the dirt one node above the water level.
-Then should it not happen))

 Take 2 mossy stone (near water) and a dirt to craft grass.

-Grass + dirt = junglegrass
+Grass + dirt = jungle grass.

 Dig the grass and the junglegrass to get some seeds.